collinlucke/baphomet-ui/README.md

 Right now, this is just a simple app that can view and change movie data.
 But hopes to be, oh, so much more.

 Stay tuned...

 <br>
 <br>
 <br>
 <br>
 <sub>
-Current Stack: TypeScript, React, Tailwind, Apollo Client, GraphQL
+Current Stack: TypeScript, React, Tailwind(?), ApolloClient, GraphQL
 </sub>